-Students shall be issued assigned parking by class standing as of fall semester of current year as follows:
+Students shall be issued assigned parking by class standing as of the fall semester of the current year as follows:

 Student Permits (Prefix-X) for general parking 24 hours a day in the following lots and areas of lots (spaces are generally marked with signage within the lot):

-First-year students (1X permits) may park ONLY in the following lots/areas:
+First-year students (1X permits) may park ONLY in the following lot/area:

-Hollywood Lot (corner of West Lorain and Hollywood Streets) in the west three rows, marked as Student Parking
+Hollywood Lot (corner of West Lorain and Hollywood Streets) in spaces marked as Student Parking